Vishnu Puran (TV series)

 Vishnu Puran (also written Vishnupuran) is an Indian television series, by B. R. Chopra on the Hindu deity Vishnu.
 It is based on the Bhagavata Purana.
 Bhagavata Purana tells about the 10 incarnations of Vishnu, as well as other stories, such as the legend of Dhruva.
-The weekly series first aired Sunday morning, January 23, 2000 on Zee TV.
+The weekly series first aired Sunday morning, 23 January 2000 on Zee TV.
 The 124 episodes were later released on DD National.

-The chief roles are played by Nitish Bharadwaj as Vishnu and Vaidehi as Lakshmi.
+The chief roles are played by Nitish Bharadwaj as Bhagwan Vishnu and Vaidehi Amrute as Devi Lakshmi.
 Nitish Bharadwaj previously played the role of Krishna, in Chopra's television adaptation of the epic Mahabharat.
-The Story was narrated by Indrani Haldar in the role of Dharti Maa.
+The Story was narrated by Lata Haya in the role of Dharti Maa.
 The music is composed by Raj Kamal who also worked on Mahabharat.
-The title song was sung by Shankar Mahadevan and the songs decoding summary of each episode was sung by Mahendra Kapoor.
-During the COVID-19 pandemic in India, DD Bharati and Zee TV started re-airing episodes to entertain the public during the lockdown.
+The title song was sung by Shankar Mahadevan and the songs decoding summary of each episode was sung by Mahendra Kapoor & Soham Chakrabarty.
+During the COVID-19 pandemic in India, DD Bharati, DD National and Zee TV started re-airing episodes to entertain the public during the lockdown.

 Episode guide

 Vishnu is the protector of the universe (episode 1)

 Episode 1: The narrator Mother Earth, Dharti Maa, introduces herself to the viewers.
 After the world ended in fire and flood, only the supreme God Vishnu was left alive.
-Brahma creates the world and the first humans, Manu and Shatrupa, who wander in the pristine nature and fall in love.
+He gives rise to Brahma and Shiva.
+Brahma creates the world and the first humans, Manu and Shatarupa, who wander in the pristine nature and fall in love.